 - abdominal fullness

-Although some doctors take a “wait and see” approach with ovarian cysts, your doctor may recommend surgery to remove and examine any cyst or growth that develops on the ovaries after menopause.
-This is because the risk of developing a cancerous cyst and ovarian cancer increases after menopause.
-Some doctors will remove a cyst in premenopausal and postmenopausal women if it is larger than 4 inches in diameter.
+A doctor may recommend surgery to remove and examine any cyst or growth that develops on the ovaries after menopause.
+This is because the chance of developing a cancerous cyst or ovarian cancer increases after menopause.
+However, ovarian cysts don’t increase the chance of getting ovarian cancer.